 Before, During and After Games

-All teams must arrive at the arena at least 45 minutes prior to game time.
 Teams are required to leave the locker rooms in excellent condition and free of trash after games are completed.
 No sticks are allowed in the locker rooms.
-Please be out of the locker room no later than 30 minutes after your game is completed.
 All teams must follow all posted Park City Ice Arena (or other ice arena) rules at all times.
 Only players, coaches and team officials are allowed in the locker rooms or on the benches or bench area.
 Please bring your own pucks for warm ups.
-Teams must be prepared to take the ice up to 15 minutes prior to the published game time.

-- With the exception of championship games for 10U and 12U, a one (1) hour game curfew will be enforced.
-Dependent on time available the 3 rd period of each game may have run time applied to the clock.
+With the exception of championship games for 10U and 12U, a one (1) hour game curfew will be enforced.
+Depending on time available the 3rd period of each game may have run time applied to the clock.
 If teams are tied after regulation a 3 man shootout will be used.
 With the exception of consolation and championship games for 14U, 16U and 18U a one hour and fifteen minute curfew will be enforced.
-Dependent on time available the 3 rd period of each game may have run time applied to the clock.
-If teams are tied after regulation a 3 man shootout will be used;
+Depending on time available the 3rd period of each game may have run time applied to the clock.
+If teams are tied after regulation a 3 man shootout will be used.

-- The referees and tournament director have the sole discretion to modify the timing of third period to complete the game within the curfew window.
-This could include changing to run time and/or shortening the period;
+The referees and tournament director have the sole discretion to modify the timing of the third period to complete the game within the curfew window.
+This could include changing to run time and/or shortening the period.

 Games will consist of three periods of play.

-- If the goal differential is five (5) or more goals in period 3, stop time will be modified to run time.
-If the goal differential becomes less than five (5) goals in period 3, run time will be modified to stop time.
+If the goal differential is six (6) or more goals in period 2 or five (5) or more goals in period 3, stop time will be modified to run time.
+If the goal differential becomes less than six (6) goals in period 2 or five (5) goals in period 3, run time will be modified to stop time.

-- Round Robin Shootouts – If a round-robin game is tied after three periods of play a 3 man shootout will be applied.
+Round Robin (and consolation) Shootouts – If a round-robin game or consolation game is tied after three periods of play a 3 man shootout will be applied.
+Any player who is in the penalty box at the end of regulation play is not eligible to be a shooter.
 The away team will shoot first.
 Teams have 30 seconds to determine their first 3 shooters and provide numbers to the official.
-If teams are tied after 3 shooters Sudden Death shootout will apply.
+If teams are tied after 3 shooters, a Sudden Death shootout will apply.
 Teams must use new shooters until all players have been used.
 Sudden Death Shootout will continue until one team wins.